It was the dark year 1688 when rumour and unrest muttered up and down the country and James II sat uneasily on the throne of England.

 The House also opens at Christmas with traditional decorations, flower displays and a carol concert.

-There is disabled access to ground floor only, scroll down the page to view our full Accessibility Guide.
+There is disabled access to ground floor only, view our full Accessibility Guide here.

 - Children welcome